Skip to content

 Understanding Your Rights When You Rent in Gibraltar

-Gibraltar's rental market operates under British common law.
+Gibraltar's rental market operates under British common law principles, with its own local legislation shaping how tenancies work in practice.

 Types of Tenancy in Gibraltar